 What is more, Harry was not positioned where he could actually see both of their faces during that little contest when Snape and Moody attempted to stare each other down, after which Snape abruptly broke contact and stated that he was going back to bed.

 Given the depth of the Dementors’ effect upon young Crouch during his stint in Azkaban, I very much doubt that Crouch was a highly proficient Occlumens.
-He wouldn’t have learned that skill hiding under an invisibility cloak in his father’s house under Imperius, either.
+He wouldn’t have improved that skill hiding under an invisibility cloak in his father’s house under Imperius, either.

 Might Snape have taken the risk of briefly attempting to “read” Moody?